 Royall Victor of Palm Beach, FL, was Managing Director of Chase Securities, Inc. (Chase Manhattan Corp.).
 He was a Director of U.S. Industries, USI Atlantic, and Chase Manhattan Private Bank, N.A. and served as a Director of Marine Harvest International and United States Life Insurance Co.
 He was Chairman of the Board of Trustees of Middlesex School, Concord, Massachusetts and sits on the board of the Community Foundation for Palm Beach and Martin Counties, Palm Beach, Florida and the White Memorial and Housatonic Valley Association-Greenprint.
 His previous board memberships include the Turtle Bay Music School, New York City School Volunteer Program, the Sea Research Foundation (Mystic Marine Life Aquarium), The Yale Club of New York City, The Anglers Club of New York, the American Chamber of Commerce in France, The American Club of Paris, White Memorial Foundation, Litchfield, CT and Palm Beach Civic Association.
 He was a member of the Cercle Interalliée.
 Mr. Victor received a B.A. degree from Yale University and served in the U.S. Army.
 He is a member of the Ristigouche Salmon Club, the Anglers Club of New York, the Bath & Tennis Club, the Everglades Club, Yale Club of New York City and the Litchfield Country Club.

-Orri Vigfusson of Reykjavik, Iceland is chairman and founder of the North Atlantic Salmon Fund (NASF).
-He is the Trustee Chairman of the Migratory Salmon Foundation (UK) and serves on the boards of several NASF- and salmon conservation organizations in Europe and North America.
-Mr. Vigfússon, who has a business degree from the London Scool of Economics, has been involved in the development of Iceland’s business community, working in the banking and herring industries and the duty free trade.
+Orri Vigfusson of Reykjavik, Iceland died July 1, 2017.
+He was chairman and founder of the North Atlantic Salmon Fund (NASF), and the Trustee Chairman of the Migratory Salmon Foundation (UK).
+He served on the boards of several NASF- and salmon conservation organizations in Europe and North America.
+Mr. Vigfússon, who had a business degree from the London School of Economics, was involved in the development of Iceland’s business community, working in the banking and herring industries and the duty free trade.
 From 1992-2004 he served as director/chairman of the Icelandic Opera.
-He still finds time to run a company that makes ICY, a premium vodka so good he can sell it to Russia.
-Orri Vigfússon´s non-stop work for the wild Atlantic salmon has brought awards as diverse as Orders of Honorary Knighthood from both the Queen of Denmark and the President of Iceland, election as a European Hero by Time Magazine and a coveted Conservation Award from Prince Charles, the heir to the British throne.
+He ran a company that makes ICY, a premium vodka so good he could sell it to Russia.
+Orri Vigfússon´s non-stop work for the wild Atlantic salmon brought awards as diverse as Orders of Honorary Knighthood from both the Queen of Denmark and the President of Iceland, election as a European Hero by Time Magazine and a coveted Conservation Award from Prince Charles, the heir to the British throne.